 The Inlander operates between the popular tourist destination of Townsville and the mining centre of Mount Isa and stops in Julia Creek.
-For timetables or to book rail tickets go to their website.
-Alternatively, you can visit the Julia Creek Visitor Information Centre on the corner of Burke and Julia Streets for assistance with your travel bookings.
+For timetables or to book rail tickets click on the blue link above.
 The Julia Creek train station is located within walking distance of the Julia Creek town centre.

 Julia Creek is serviced by two bus companies - Bus Queensland and Greyhound.
-For timetables or to book tickets, please go to the Bus Queensland or Greyhound websites.
-Alternatively, you can visit the Julia Creek Visitor Information Centre on the corner of Burke and Julia Streets for assistance with your travel bookings.
+For timetables or to book tickets, please Click on either of the blue links under the Bus Qld and Greyhound logos above.
 The bus stops are centrally located in Julia Creek.

 Regional Express (Rex) operates between Townsville and Mount Isa (and return) every Monday, Wednesday and Friday.
-For details on departure and arrivals or to book a ticket go to their website.
-Alternatively, you can visit the Julia Creek Visitor Information Centre on the corner of Burke and Julia Streets for assistance with your travel bookings.
+For details on departure and arrivals or to book a ticket click on the link above.

 S20° 40’ 06.0” E141° 43’18”